mikegrudic/python_performance_demo/README.md

 %timeit nbody_accel_numba_fastmath_parallel(masses, coordinates, G=1.)
 ```

-    /var/folders/h1/4vzhdl0j21q2tk7dy4cyzbxc0000gn/T/ipykernel_92326/521207335.py:3: NumbaDeprecationWarning: [1mThe 'nopython' keyword argument was not supplied to the 'numba.jit' decorator.
+    /var/folders/h1/4vzhdl0j21q2tk7dy4cyzbxc0000gn/T/ipykernel_95055/521207335.py:3: NumbaDeprecationWarning: [1mThe 'nopython' keyword argument was not supplied to the 'numba.jit' decorator.
 The implicit default value for this argument is currently False, but it will be changed to True in Numba 0.59.0.
 See https://numba.readthedocs.io/en/stable/reference/deprecation.html#deprecation-of-object-mode-fall-back-behaviour-when-using-jit for details.[0m
       @jit(fastmath=True,parallel=True)

-    864 µs ± 140 µs per loop (mean ± std. dev. of 7 runs, 1 loop each)
+    1.41 ms ± 221 µs per loop (mean ± std. dev. of 7 runs, 1 loop each)

 # Other options for optimization

-There are many other ways to write performant python code than just the numba parallel CPU coding we have done here. [numba also supports running on the GPU](https://numba.readthedocs.io/en/stable/cuda/index.html).
-[JAX](https://jax.readthedocs.io/en/latest/quickstart.html) is best known for its use in machine learning but is also more broadly useful for coding GPU-portable python code consisting of function compositions and array operations.
+There are many other ways to write performant python code than just the numba parallel CPU coding we have done here.
+Any python code can in principle be parallelized using python's native [multiprocessing](https://docs.python.org/3/library/multiprocessing.html). [joblib](https://joblib.readthedocs.io/en/stable/) offers functionality for parallelism with a different implementation.  [numba also supports running code on the GPU](https://numba.readthedocs.io/en/stable/cuda/index.html).
+[JAX](https://jax.readthedocs.io/en/latest/quickstart.html) is best known for its use in machine learning but is also more broadly useful for coding GPU-portable python code consisting of function compositions and array operations. [mpi4py](https://mpi4py.readthedocs.io/en/stable/mpi4py.html) implements MPI (Message Passing Interface) for programs that may need to run distributed across multiple computers (i.e. supercomputers).
+The best choice will depend on your particular problem and requirements.

 Python may still have a reputation for being slow, but the reality is that in many cases the time-to-solution (coding+computation) for a give project can be shorter, just by taking advantage of Python's extensive community library support while optimizing the most numerically-intensive parts as we have here.